makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

 Vered Shwartz, Peter West, Ronan Le Bras, Chandra Bhagavatula, Yejin Choi EMNLP 2020 arXiv:2004.05483 [cs.CL]

+# Abstract

-* Natural language understanding involves reading with implicit background knowl
+* NLU involves reading with implicit background knowledge
 * Current systems either rely on
   * pre-trained language models as the sole implicit source of world knowledge,
   * external knowledge bases (KBs) to incorporate additional relevant knowledge
 * We propose an unsupervised framework based on self-talk as a novel alternative to multiple-choice commonsense tasks
 * Inspired by inquiry-based discovery learning (Bruner, 1961),
-* our approach inquires language models with a number of information seeking qs e.g. "what is the definition of ..." to discover additional background knowl
+* our approach inquires language models with a number of information seeking qs
+  * e.g. "what is the definition of ..." to discover additional backg knowledge
 * Empirical results demonstrate that the self-talk procedure
-  * substantially improves the performance of zero-shot language model baselines on four out of six commonsense benchmarks, and
+  * substantially improves the performance of zero-shot LM baselines on four out of six commonsense benchmarks, and
   * competes with models that obtain knowledge from external KBs
-  * hE, the self-talk induced knowledge even when leading to correct answers is not always seen as useful by human judges
+  * hE, the self-talk induced knowledge, even when leading to correct answers, not always seen as useful by human judges
-    * raising interesting questions about the inner-workings of pre-trained language models for commonsense reasoning
+    * raising interesting questions about the inner-workings of pre-trained LMs commonsense reasoning

 # 1 Intro

-* relying on implicit background knowledge is ubiquitous across NLU tasks such
+* relying on implicit background knowledge is ubiquitous across NLU tasks e,g,
   * reading comprehension (Hirschman+ 1999) and
   * recognizing textual entailment (Dagan+ 2013), and even more so in
   * tasks dedicated to commonsense reasoning